xavierloeraflores/wgu-capstone/project_management/Project-Proposal-Plan.md

 ### Standard Methodology

-Cross-Industry Standard Process for Data Mining, also known as (CRISP-DM), will be used as the standard methodology for the project since it is wifely used for machine learning projects and provides a structured approach for proceeding with the project.
+Cross-Industry Standard Process for Data Mining, also known as (CRISP-DM), will be used as the standard methodology for the project since it is widely used for machine learning projects and provides a structured approach for proceeding with the project.

 CRIPS-DM is a 6-phase process that includes the following phases:

-- Business Understanding: The Social Club L.L.C. needs a automatic machine learning service to help reduce the workload of the moderation team and to improve the quality of the moderation for users on the platform.
+- Business Understanding: The Social Club L.L.C. needs an automatic machine learning service to help reduce the workload of the moderation team and to improve the quality of the moderation for users on the platform.
 This would not only save time and resources for the company but would also drive growth and user engagement on the platform.

 - Data Understanding: The data used to train the model will need to be user-generated content to allow the model to learn patterns in the data and make predictions on new data for offensive content detection.
 Using user-generated content in a Natural Language Processing model will allow the model to learn the context and patterns of offensive content.